What is Sozo prayer?

 Question: "What is Sozo prayer?"

 The methods and practices of Sozo are of human invention and require human instruction, without reference to Scripture.
 In fact, Sozo is much closer to new age mysticism than to Christianity.
-Participants are encouraged into a mild trance state, while being “led” into a series of mental / emotional rooms or stages where, by connecting to their own deeper feelings and thoughts, they believe themselves to have a new experience with God.
-Whatever participants feel has happened to them, the Bible tells us it is dangerous to open ourselves up to something that has not been sanctioned by God (Ephesians 4:11-14).
-Preaching and teaching, evangelism, and the practice of anointing a person with oil, or laying hands on them, for instance, are all shown in Scripture to be spiritually safe and useful.
-But Sozo prayer does not have that kind of “backing”.
-It’s kind of like taking a drug that isn’t approved by the FDA.
+Participants are encouraged into a mild trance state, while being “led” into a series of mental/emotional rooms or stages where, by connecting to their own deeper feelings and thoughts, they believe themselves to have a new experience with God.
+Whatever participants feel has happened to them, the Bible tells us it is dangerous to open ourselves up to something that has not been sanctioned by God (Ephesians 4:11–14).
+Preaching and teaching, evangelism, and the practice of anointing a person with oil or laying hands on him, for instance, are all shown in Scripture to be spiritually safe and useful.
+But Sozo prayer does not have that kind of backing.
+It’s like taking a drug that isn’t approved by the FDA.
 It might not damage you, but why take the risk?

 Prayer, The Great Adventure by David Jeremiah and Logos Bible Software.

 What is the emerging / emergent church movement?

 What is inner healing, and is it biblical?

 Questions about Prayer